 “A company could pull data from Twitter or Facebook to hear what customers are saying about their service, product ease of use, billing methodologies, etc.,” Augustin said.
 “This customer feedback can be analyzed to then revise or improve a product or service.”

-In some cases, small businesses don’t even need to mine for Little Data using external sources, Aldrete said.
+In some cases, small businesses don’t even need to mine for little data using external sources, Aldrete said.

-“We’ve found that many companies are only scratching the surface of the business benefits hiding in the data they already have, which we consider to be Little Data," Aldrete said.
+“We’ve found that many companies are only scratching the surface of the business benefits hiding in the data they already have, which we consider to be little data,” Aldrete said.

 “The fact is that business benefits hide in all data, so the size of the data doesn’t really matter,” Aldrete said.
-“Whether you have Big Data or simply transaction and customer data, what matters is the business outcome you are trying to achieve, and how you process and analyze that data.”
+“Whether you have big data or simply transaction and customer data, what matters is the business outcome you are trying to achieve and how you process and analyze that data.”

-Combined with CRM, actionable data — big or little — is accessible to small businesses everywhere.

-The bottom line is that today's advanced CRM tools can help small business users by providing only the most essential data they need when it matters the most, Augustin said.
+Combined with CRM software, actionable data — big or little — is accessible to small businesses everywhere.
+Today’s advanced CRM tools can help small business users by providing only the most essential data they need when it matters the most, Augustin said.

-“By cutting through the noise and making Little Data out of Big Data, smaller businesses can level the playing field and compete with their larger counterparts in an increasingly competitive global market,” he said.
+“By cutting through the noise and making little data out of big data, smaller businesses can level the playing field and compete with their larger counterparts in an increasingly competitive global market,” he said.